 You can always monitor the progress of your initial table syncs in Heap.
-When you navigate to Integrate > Connect > click on any table, a button will appear mentioning that the table is still pending the initial sync.
-Once the initial sync has finished the table will join your regularly scheduled syncs as part of the process.
+When you navigate to Integrate > Connect > hover over the toggle next to the table name, where a message will appear saying the table is pending initial sync.
+Once the initial sync has finished, the table will join your regularly scheduled syncs as part of the process.

 For questions, reach out to email@example.com.